What is an API request?

 For evaulation users, each product endpoint will have it’s own unique limit.
 Please see Manage Subscription to view specific limits.

-There are 3 limits on the Solcast API.
+There are 3 limitations on the Solcast API.

 1. Rate limit (per product) - Standard limits are: Live and Forecast (L&F) 1,000/min, TMY 30/min, TimeSeries 60/min.
-Exceeding the rate limit will return a 429 error with the message "Rate Limit Exceeded"
+Exceeding the rate limit will return an error with the message "Rate Limit Exceeded"

 3. Request limit (per endpoint) - The number of API calls that can be made to a particular endpoint.
 This number is defined by product choice.
-Exceeding the request limit will return a 429 error with the message "Transaction Limit Exceeded"
+Exceeding the request limit will return an error with the message "Transaction Limit Exceeded"

 💡